 If you’ve been approached by someone you think could be a romance scammer or if you’ve already fallen victim, DON’T keep speaking with the person who approached you.

 Ignore their emails, phone calls, IMs, or other communications.
 Instead, use the online dating site’s abuse flagging system to mark the account as suspicious and file a complaint at Fraud.org.

 Remember, if an offer sounds too good to be true, it probably is.

 That includes offers of romance with a virtual stranger (pun intended).

 If you have been the victim of a fraud, or know somebody who has been the victim of a fraud, let us know.

 Contact email@example.com and we’ll check it out.

-This article was published originally in 2018 and has been updated and republished for Valentine’s Day 2020.
+This article was published originally in 2018 and is updated and republished annually, including for Valentine’s Day 2021.